Information About BC Estate Litigation Blog

 Below is a preview of the five most recent posts from the blog BC Estate Litigation Blog.
 To read these posts in their entirely or subscribe to future updates from this blog, please visit their website!

-The following is a round-up of noteworthy articles published this month on estate litigation and related issues: Sara Moledina at Hull & Hull LLP (Ontario) writes about a recent Ontario decision which discusses challenges to the validity of powers of attorney: https://hullandhull.com/Knowledge/2022/ … Read more »
+The following is a round-up of noteworthy articles published this month on estate litigation and related issues: Kiran Sanghera at Hull & Hull LLP (Ontario) discusses a recent Ontario case in which the contents of the deceased’s journal were validated as a will: https://hullandhull.com/Knowledge/202 … Read more »